About My Research

 The pathophysiology of MS involves the activation of proinflammatory microglia, a process that is replicated in the experimental autoimmune encephalomyelitis (EAE) model of MS. Previous studies have demonstrated that inhibiting or knocking out specific microglia-related proteins can prevent or reduce neuropathic pain behaviors in various models of non-MS neuropathy.
 This highlights the essential role of microglial activation in the progression of MSNP and its associated behavioral symptoms.

-My ongoing research seeks to further dissect the cellular and molecular mechanisms through which S1PR1 signaling modulates MSNP.
+My dissertation research sought to further dissect the cellular and molecular mechanisms through which S1PR1 signaling modulates MSNP.
 Specifically, I aim to identify the critical cell types—such as microglia or other immune cells—that contribute to the persistence of pain in MS, and how targeting these pathways could offer therapeutic benefits.
 By advancing our understanding of the interactions between the immune and nervous systems in MS, I hope to contribute to the development of more effective treatments for MS-associated pain.

 Publications